How to Make Sauerkraut

 - A weight (optional, not necessary)

 1. Sterilize all the equipment that you will use for fermentation.
 To sterilize the jars and bands, place them in a large pot with a rack on the bottom, cover with water, and bring that water to a rapid boil for 10 minutes.
 Remove with tongs.

 2. Place your chopped organic cabbage in a large bowl.

-3. Add the tablespoon of salt to the cabbage (general rule: approx. 3 tbsp. for 5 lbs. of cabbage).
+3. Add the teaspoon of salt to the cabbage (general rule: approx. 3 tbsp. for 5 lbs. of cabbage).
 Wash your hands thoroughly & massage it in for 10 minutes.
 This will start to draw the water out of the cabbage, and you’ll see brine begin to form (salt water).
 Tip: you don’t need to measure the salt exactly.
 Do a taste test.
 If the salt to cabbage ratio tastes yummy to you, you’re probably good to go.